ExCoil

 Tags

-pressure dropfriction factortwo-phase
+pressure dropfriction factortube-sideair-side

 Share this article